-Merchant Cash Advances (known as a Purchase of Future Sales Agreements) are an advance of a “lump sum” of money to small business owners upfront that has a discounted purchase price (aka specified amount) to payback.
-The difference between the advance amount and the amount you have to pay back is a fixed cost and is calculated by a flat rate called a “Factor Rate.”
+Merchant cash advances – also called a Purchase of Future Sales Agreement – are monetary advances given in a lump sum to small business owners with a discounted purchase price (known as a specified amount) to be paid back.
+The difference between the advanced amount and the amount you have to pay back is a fixed cost calculated by a flat rate called the factor rate.

 Merchant cash advance underwriters can predict future repayment time frames by reviewing the business’s past daily credit card activities.
 The set the fixed payback percentage is established by reviewing a combination of many factors — such as current and past credit card volumes, credit, Industry type, time in business, and many other data points.
 With that information, underwriters can set what length they predict it will be paid and therefore establish the specified rate of subsequent credit card sales to be collected.

 Who Can Qualify for a Merchant Cash Advance?

 A business can qualify potentially for a merchant cash advance if their primary source of payment by its customers/clients is a credit card.
 A merchant cash advance is far easier to qualify for than a traditional bank business loan, so if the business owner’s credit is not great or the business maintains low average daily balances, a merchant cash advance could very well be the solution.